Skip to main content

 Must-Try Dishes: Turkey Pesto, Cubano, Grilled Pastrami

-What makes it special: House spreads and sturdy breads dial in flavor and texture.
+What Makes it Special: House spreads and sturdy breads dial in flavor and texture.

 Fast-casual offshoot from the Rich Table team featuring rotisserie meats and crisp salads.
 The chicken and fried-chicken sandwiches are cleanly seasoned, sauce-forward, and consistent across busy service.